-Environmental Leadership and Sustainability: Apply the highest possible standards for environmentally sensitive design and sustainable development practices districts include the Northwest District, the Southwest District, the Central District, the Airport District, and the The Northwest District generally is South District. comprised of the existing development in the northwestern portion of Otay Mesa, and includes singlefamily dwelling units, some multi-family dwelling units, the Dennery Canyon Open Space system and the Palm Plaza regional commercial center.
+Environmental Leadership and Sustainability: Apply the highest possible standards for environmentally sensitive design and sustainable development practices

+Within the planning area, a series of districts interconnected through activities and infrastructure help to organize and form the community of Otay Mesa.
+The districts include the Northwest District, the Southwest District, the Central District, the Airport District, and the South District.
+The Northwest District generally is comprised of the existing development in the northwestern portion of Otay Mesa, and includes singlefamily dwelling units, some multi-family dwelling units, the Dennery Canyon Open Space system and the Palm Plaza regional commercial center.
 The Southwest District, which includes the area south of SR-905 and west of Spring Canyon, is envisioned with a mixed-use village core, public spaces, a variety of housing types surrounding the core, and interactive trails with the Spring Canyon Open Space system.
 The Central District, which generally is the land along the Airway Road corridor, is envisioned as the transit corridor and spine of the community with the Central Village at the western end and employment opportunities at the eastern end.
 The Airport District generally is Brown Field and adjacent properties, and the South District includes the industrial and commercial area surrounding the existing Port of Entry.
 Further information on the districts can be found in the Land Use and the Urban Design Elements.